kzingler/kzingler.github.io/about.md

 in Biology.

 During my undergraduate years I was involved in three separate undergraduate research ventures.
-From January of 2014, I working at the [Center for Leadership in Technology Commercialization (CLTC)](http://management.nmt.edu/cltc/) under Dr. Peter Anselmo doing market research, researching patent law and FDA regulations, helping to draft business plans, working towards commercialization of medical technology and intellectual property created at New Mexico Tech.
+From January of 2014, I worked in initial stages of the [Center for Leadership in Technology Commercialization (CLTC)](http://management.nmt.edu/cltc/) under Dr. Peter Anselmo doing market research, researching patent law and FDA regulations, helping to draft business plans, working towards commercialization of medical technology and intellectual property created at New Mexico Tech.